By André Casterman, Chief Marketing Officer at INTIX – the data management fintech

 Accessing transaction data is critical for operational efficiency

-At this stage, access to transaction data is sustaining operational efficiency goals but there is more on the data horizon.
+For both client service teams and compliance teams, access to transaction data is sustaining operational efficiency goals, and there is more on the data horizon.

 Accessing transaction data is becoming strategic for competitive advantage